Netcracker/DRNavigator/README.md

     $ kubectl create namespace site-manager
     ```

-2. Generate self-signed certificates for the `site-manager` service if you do not want to integrate with cert-manager.
+2. Generate self-signed certificates for the `site-manager` service if you do not want to integrate with cert-manager or openshift service serving certificates mechanism.

     2.1.
 Create a configuration file for generating the SSL certificate: